CDLPI Grant - Talking Points

 - The Commercial Driver’s License Program Implementation (CDLPI) Grant is an annual discretionary grant from FMCSA.
 It seeks to improve highway safety by supporting CDL programs on a state and national level.

-- State Driver Licensing Agencies (SDLAs) apply for grant projects to increase or maintain their jurisdiction’s compliance with national CDL regulations.
+- State Driver Licensing Agencies (SDLAs), as well as state governments, local governments (cities, counties), nonprofits, higher education institutions, tribes, and other organizations, apply for grant projects to increase or maintain their jurisdiction’s compliance with national CDL regulations.

 - Other types of entities may also apply for grant projects that will have a nationwide impact on improving the National CDL Program.